ClouDesire/docusaurus/docs/order-approval-workflow.md

 title: Orders Approval Workflow
 sidebar_label: Orders approval workflow
 ---
-In some specific use-cases, for example for products/services not supporting self-provisioning (e.g. "server management") an **order approval workflow** could be required.
+**order approval workflow** could be required in some  use-cases, for example for products/services not supporting self-provisioning (e.g. "server management").

-Each product/service can be specially configured to enable the *approval workflow*: in this case, each order (new purchases, change requests) needs to be approved by a *privileged user* (**Auditor**) before it becomes effective.
+Each product/service could be specially configured to enable the *approval workflow*: in this case, each order (new purchases, change requests) needs to be approved by a *privileged user* (**Auditor**) before it becomes effective.